Share this post on:

 The Extraversion Trait, as defined by the Big Five Personality Traits model, measures Extraversion on a scale where High Extraversion is what you expect; a person is outgoing and People-Oriented.
 In comparison, a person who scores Low in Extraversions is an Introvert.

-However, Extraversion and Introversion within the context of the MBTI have little to do with outgoingness, sociability, or social confidence.
-It’s not a Personality Trait within the context of the MBTI but rather more an orientation for each of the Cognitive Functions.
+However, Extraversion and Introversion within the MBTI context have little to do with outgoingness, sociability, or social confidence.
+They are not Personality traits but orientations for each Cognitive function.

-It’s helpful to interpret Introverted to mean Subjective and Extraverted to mean Objective within the context of the Thinking and Feeling Judging Cognitive Functions.
+It’s helpful to interpret Introverted to mean Subjective and Extraverted to mean Objective within Thinking and Feeling-Judging Cognitive Functions.

 For instance, consider Introverted Thinking as your Subjective/Personal Reasons and Introverted Feeling as your Subjective Values.
 Conversely, interpret Extraverted Thinking as your Objective Reasons and Extraverted Feeling as your Objective Values.

 Within the Sensing Perceiving Cognitive Function context, it helps to interpret Introverted as Organizing and Extraverted as Gathering.
-For instance, Introverted Sensing is Organizing the Facts and Details, whereas Extraverted Sensing is Gathering the Facts and Details.
+For instance, Introverted Sensing organizes the Facts and Details, whereas Extraverted Sensing gathers them.

 Sensing and Intuition Perceiving Functions